 - Highest Level - LEADER

 At Valley Forge, the results of this assessment is a very serious part of our culture.
-Our mission is to "impact the happiness of travelers", and_ we understand that our product offerings, the materials used to create them, and our production environment affect all of you.
-Our overall results for 2017 range from Starter to our Living Fresh Linens being indexed as Leader.
+Our mission is to Impact the Happiness of Travelers, and we understand that our product offerings, the materials used to create them, and our production environment affect all of you.
+Our overall results for 2017 range from Starter to Leader.

 FRESH® is an acronym for Fabrics Re-defining Environmental Standards for Hospitality.
 Having a FRESH® designation means that a fabric has recycled content.
 Because of their unique construction, FRESH® fabrics are also often recyclable.
 We have established a reclamation service, that will transport eligible FRESH® fabrics to a recycling facility at the end of their lifecycle.

 We are the only textile company to date that has a reclamation program in place to facilitate the recycling of all FRESH® products.
 Making a recyclable product is important, but without offering our process hotels would have no way to actually recycle.
 We will take back FRESH® product and recycle it for various end uses that today's technologies allow.
 We currently recycle FRESH® product into blankets, foam for pillows, plastics for car interiors, and various other plastics in the open market.